IntelLabs/ParallelAccelerator.jl/README.md

 Array operations that work uniformly on all elements of input arrays and produce an output array of equal size are called `point-wise` operations.
-For binary operations in Julia, they usually have a `.` prefix in the operator name.
+`Point-wise` binary operations in Julia usually have a `.` prefix in the operator name.
 These operations are translated internally into data-parallel *map* operations by ParallelAccelerator.
 The following are recognized by `@acc` as *map*
 operations: